Convergence of Restricted Additive Schwarz with impedance transmission conditions for discretised Helmholtz problems: Restricted Additive Schwarz with impedance transmission condition (ORAS)

 where $\partial /\partial n_j$ denotes the outward normal derivative on $\partial \Omega_j$.
-The new iterate is then the weighted sum of the local solutions
+The new iterate $u^{n+1}$ is then the weighted sum of the local solutions

-This method is a generalization of the classical algorithm of Despr\'{e}s \cite{De:91}, \cite{BeDe:97} to the case of overlapping subdomains, and \cite{GoGaGrLaSp:21} performs a convergence analysis of the latter.
+This method is a generalization of the classical algorithm of Despr\'{e}s \cite{De:91}, \cite{BeDe:97} to the case of overlapping subdomains, and \cite{GoGaGrLaSp:21} performs a convergence analysis of it.
 To derive the problem satisfied by the error, note that if $u$ denotes the solution of \eqref{eq:Helm}, then, $u_j : = u\vert_{\Omega_j}$ satisfies

 Then, using \eqref{star} and \eqref{POUstar}, the global error $e^n := u - u^n $ can be written as

 Thus, subtracting \eqref{eq21}-\eqref{eq23} from \eqref{eq11}-\eqref{eq13}, we obtain

 In \cite{GoGaGrLaSp:21}, this method was analysed in the following spaces.
 For $D$ a Lipschitz domain, let